hanabi/hanabi.github.io/Reference.md

 ## Level 7 - Apprentice - Conventions & Special Moves

-### The Sarcastic Finesse

-- Imagine that in a 3-player game:
-  - Nothing is played on the stacks.
-  - Alice has an already-clued 2 in her hand.
-She has no idea what color 2 it is.
-  - Alice performs a *Finesse* by giving a red color *Play Clue* to a red 2 in Cathy's hand.
-  - Bob blind-plays red 1 from his *Finesse Position*.
-  - Normally, Cathy would think that she has the next red card, which is red 2, and play it.
-  - However, what if Alice actually has the red 2?
-In this situation, Cathy is expected to perform a *Sarcastic Discard*.
-- Doing a *Finesse* that potentially duplicates a card in this way is called a *Sarcastic Finesse*.
-Normally, potentially duplicating a card is bad - it violates *Good Touch Principle* and could lead to a clue being wasted.
-However, potentially duplicating a card with the *Sarcastic Finesse* is not bad because:
-  - In the best case, you get a "true" *Finesse* (a 2-for-1 or better).
-  - In the worst case, you get a 1-for-1 and full knowledge on a clued card in your own hand that was previously a mystery.

 ### The Gentleman's Discard

 - First, read the section on the *[Sarcastic Discard](#the-sarcastic-discard)*.